Biont/sway-launcher-desktop/README.md

 ### Configure application autostart
 If you want to be able to autostart applications , this script provides a function to handle them for you.
 Simply run `sway-launcher-desktop.sh autostart` in your `.bashrc`, at the end of your i3/sway config, or wherever else you deem fit.

+### Configure fzf preview window
+You can configure the fzf preview window using the environment variable `PREVIEW_WINDOW` (default: `up:2:noborder`).
+For example, if you prefer a taller window, you could use `PREVIEW_WINDOW=5:up`.
+The content of `PREVIEW_WINDOW` is passed to the `--preview-window` option, so check out the fzf manual for further details.

 ## Extending the launcher

 In addition to desktop application entries and binaries, you can extend `sway-launcher-desktop` with custom item providers.